Ranked in Tier 1 for Business and Regulatory Crime (including Health and Safety) – The Legal 500 (2021)

 - HSE –v- W E Rawson Ltd – Prosecution under section 2 HSWA74 arising from a fatal incident in which an employee was dragged into a packaging machine and crushed.

-- Re Richardson – Representation at inquest and in the impending criminal prosecution of a waste management company following a fatal accident at their plant.
-The deceased walked into the path of a reversing JCB which caused him catastrophic head injuries.
-Accident reconstruction evidence and alleged failures in traffic management.
+- Re Richardson – Representation at inquest and subsequent criminal defence of a waste management company following a fatal accident at their plant.
+The deceased walked into the path of a reversing JCB and suffered catastrophic head injuries.
+Accident reconstruction and traffic management evidence.

-- HSE –v- SIG Trading Ltd – Ongoing prosecution of a manufacturing company following partial amputation of an employee’s hand.
-Employees had deliberately circumvented safety measures introduced to guard the machine (Instructed by HSE LAO) (QC opponent).
+- HSE –v- SIG Trading Ltd – Prosecution of a manufacturing company following partial amputation of an employee’s hand.
+Employees had deliberately circumvented safety measures introduced to guard the machine.

-- HSE –v- Walter Hesslewood Ltd – Prosecution of a family-run waste management company whose employee was killed when a compressed air cylinder was expelled at very high speed from a waste press.
-This was one of the first cases to be sentenced following the implementation of the definitive guideline.
+- HSE –v- Walter Hesslewood Ltd – Prosecution of a family-run waste management company whose employee was killed when a compressed air cylinder was expelled at speed from a waste press.
+One of the first cases to be sentenced following the implementation of the definitive guideline.

-- HSE –v- Cumbria Design Scaffolding Ltd & Larkin Engineering Services Ltd – Ongoing prosecution of two companies after an employee of one company was fatally injured when the other company was contracted to lift a large piece of metalwork.
-Issues of concurrent liability, liability of directors and delay (Instructed by HSE LAO) (QC opponents).
+- HSE –v- Cumbria Design Scaffolding Ltd & Larkin Engineering Services Ltd –Prosecution of two companies after an employee of one company was fatally injured when the other company was contracted to lift a large piece of metalwork.
+Issues of concurrent liability, liability of directors and delay (QC opponents).

 - HSE –v- Ainscough Crane Hire – Prosecution of a national crane hire company following the collapse of a ladder.
 The case involved expert metallurgical evidence about the foreseeability of failure due to galvanic corrosion.